 Let’s see what’s in the Summer 2024 Curiosity Box!

-Everything was shipped in a small black box with the Curiosity Box log on top.
+Everything was shipped in a small black box with the Curiosity Box logo on top.

 A peek inside!